 Mortgage rates are a critical input for the housing market

 Mortgage rates are the lifeblood of the housing market.
 The Fed’s plan to help the housing market began when it pushed rates lower to allow people to refinance.
-The central bank hoped that lowering mortgage rates would also support home prices.
+The central bank also hoped that lowering mortgage rates would support home prices.

 Quantitative easing was a key part of that effort, and the Fed is reluctant to sell its MBS (mortgage-backed securities) holdings for fear of raising mortgage rates too much.

-Mortgage rates ignore Friday’s bond market sell-off
+Mortgage rates ignore the bond rally on Friday

 Mortgage rates have tended to fade big moves in the bond market lately.
 When rates fall well below 1.9% on the ten-year bond, mortgage rates fall, although only slightly.
 Similarly, when rates rise to 2.3%, mortgage rates tend to rise only slightly.